pglevy/wiki-import-test/Working-agreement.md

 These are the core members of the team.
 Other people may augment the team from time to time depending on their availability and skillset and the needs of an engagement.

 - Product owner: Philip
-- Designer: Kayla
+- UX Designer: Brianna
-- Design Technologist: Brianna
+- UX Designer: TBD

 # Meetings
 We aim to have as few meetings as possible.
 The product owner will also shield the rest of the team from external meetings when possible.